xpressos/OLSscripts-olsdomain/README.md

 The script automates the domain setup process in OpenLiteSpeed, saving you time by not having to create the site folders manually on your server and setting up/configuring the domain through the OLS Admin panel.

-This script was designed to work following the use of OLSsite script: https://github.com/xpressos/OLSSCRIPTS-olssite
+This script was designed to work following the use of the OLSsite script: https://github.com/xpressos/OLSSCRIPTS-olssite